joseph-liew/Diverse-Assign/README.md

 ### Ready to Use.
 Ready to Compile.
 Intuitive UI ###
 - Self-guided, text-driven UI.
 Easily used in any IDE, notebook or command line.
-- Accessible features include input: validity checks, assignment progress indicator, estimated assignment completion time.
+- Accessible features include: input validity checks, assignment progress indicator, estimated assignment completion time.
 - Programme can be immediately compiled into an executable, as is.
 This can make the software accessible with no-code experience.
 - Our aim is anyone who know what is a CSV file to use the software intuitively.
-- *Forthcoming:* Installable executable to be available on GitHub.
+- Compiled app available for download.
+No installation required.

 <a name="use"></a>
 ### Use Cases ###